Skip to main content

 Summary

-Making a GenAI chatbot is largely an ETL problem that can be solved using a low-code interface.
+Making a GenAI chatbot is largely an ETL problem that can be solved using a visual interface.
 Most of the work is setting up the dependencies (Slack, OpenAI, and Pinecone - or your favorite replacements for these).
 The ETL Pipelines ingest and vectorize the web content.
 Then the Chatbot Pipeline constructs a prompt for OpenAI using a question in Slack and the documentation content scraped from the web.
 Once we have the prompt, OpenAI (or another model) can respond with an answer.

 What kind of Generative AI applications will you create?
 We'd love to hear your ideas and feedback!
 Please send us an email (contact.us@Prophecy.io) or reach out on our Slack community.
-We are eager to share the Prophecy interface with as many low-code users as we can because we think enabling more people to build their own solutions is the best way to use the latest technologies.
+We are eager to share the Prophecy interface with as many users as we can because we think enabling more people to build their own solutions is the best way to use the latest technologies.

 FAQ

 Stay tuned for support for additional models beyond those provided by OpenAI.
 Also, Prophecy will support private models and offer additional machine-learning Gems out of the box.
-Teams message ingestion will soon be available out of the box as well.
+Teams message ingestion will be available out of the box as well.
 Of course, Prophecy is entirely extensible to interface with more applications.
 If you'd like to see a particular application supported, don't hesitate to let us know.

 Exactly which content is sent to OpenAI in the Chatbot Live Pipeline?